LLNL/shroud/docs/input.rst

 required since single braces are used for variable expansion.
 ``{cxx_var}`` in this example.

-.. some format strings can use a tab to hint that it would be convient to add a continuation if necessary.
-   A newline will force a continuation.
+Format strings can use a tab to hint that it would be convenient to add a continuation if necessary.
+A formfeed will force a continuation.

 Customizing Behavior in the YAML file
 -------------------------------------